-Glenwood Telephone Company is the smallest, self-contained telephone company in Georgia.
-It operates an approximate 13 square mile area along the bluff side of the beautiful Oconee River in Wheeler County Georgia.
+Glenwood Telephone Company is the smallest, privately owned telephone company in Georgia.
+It operates an approximate 13 square mile area along the bluff side of the beautiful Oconee River in Wheeler and Laurens County Georgia.

 Wheeler County is an impoverished area with 40.8% of persons below the poverty level and a median household income of $28,182.
 Glenwood Telephone Company has a genuine interest in the area it serves and is a responsible corporate citizen.
 It is with pride and commitment that we boast of being “the best little telephone company in Georgia.”